My classroom procedures are introduced early in the year, in the order needed, but none without

 This is a brief, directed break between content areas when

 students can stretch,sing, do yoga, and occasionally talk freely.
-My theory is to alleviate disruptive behavior during learning time by
+My theory is to

 providing an appropriate outlet opportunity.